Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/10-introduction.md

 ## Introduction to Form Recognizer

-The solution will build on Azure Form Recognizer.
-Azure Form Recognizer is a new Cognitive Service that uses machine learning to extract text and table data from form documents.
+The solution will build on Azure AI Document Intelligence.
+Azure AI Document Intelligence is a new Cognitive Service that uses machine learning to extract text and table data from form documents.
 You can train custom models to extract data specific to your forms, or use the prebuilt models to extract common fields from receipts, invoices, and business cards.

 ## Workshop Personas